balaam/slate/source/index.html.md

 ## settings.lua

 This file controls the overall settings for the game.
-It's a Lua file, so it can contain any Lua code.
+It's a Lua file and so can contain any Lua code.

 > Here is an example settings file: